Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Introduction

 \subsection{Bayesian Variable Selection}

+In this and the following subsection we will cover a short overview on the literature of Bayesian variable selection and approximate posterior sampling and refer readers to an in depth discussion in Section 14 of the supplementary materials.
 We utilize Bayesian variable selection to improve brain lesion mapping by shrinking small coefficients towards zero, thus helping with prediction, interpretation and reduction of spurious associations in high-dimensional settings.
 A commonly applied technique for Bayesian variable selection is spike-and-slab regression which aims to identify a selection of predictors within a regression model.
-The original formulation of the spike-and-slab mixture prior places a mixture of a point mass at zero and a diffuse distribution on the coefficients \citep{Mitchell1988}.
-This approach requires the calculation of posterior probabilities for all $2^P$ submodels, where $P$ is the number of covariates. \cite{George1993, George1997} have increased the computational feasibility of spike-and-slab regression problems by introducing a continuous mixture of Gaussian formulation where the spike distribution is defined by a normal distribution with a small variance rather than a point mass prior.
-Other versions of spike-and-slab priors include non-local prior densities \citep{johnson2010}, spike-and-slab LASSO priors \citep{Rockova2018}, and global-local priors, such as the horseshoe prior \citep{carvalho2009}.
+The original spike-and-slab mixture prior places a mixture of a point mass at zero and a diffuse distribution on the coefficients \citep{Mitchell1988}. \cite{George1993, George1997} have increased the computational feasibility of spike-and-slab regressions by introducing a continuous mixture of Gaussians formulation where the spike distribution is defined by a normal distribution with a small variance rather than a point mass prior.
+The binary latent variable, sampled from a Bernoulli distribution with inclusion probability, determines which mixture component a variable belongs to and enables variable selection.
 Overall, the options of continuous shrinkage priors in the literature are large, see \cite{piironen2017} for a comparison of different methods.

-We focus on continuous spike-and-slab priors due to their computationally tractability resulting from the continuity of the spike distribution.
-Moreover, Bayesian variable selection with traditional spike-and-slab priors relies on MCMC methods whereas shrinkage priors include all covariates in the model and only regularize regression coefficients close to zero \citep{Rockova2014}.